Converg3nce/matic-docs/docs/staking/counter-stake-stage-1/linux-package-installation.md

 **Expected Output**

 Your `heimdall-node` should be syncing now!
 You can see logs of the above services under `/var/log/matic-logs/` 🤩

+**You need to make sure that you let Heimdall node sync completely and only then move on to the next steps**

 ### Step 8: Configure Bor